Bubba Ho-Tep: Plot

 An elderly man at The Shady Rest Retirement Home in East Texas is known to the staff as Sebastian Haff, but claims to be the real Elvis Presley.
 He explains that during the 1970s, he grew tired of the demands of his fame and switched places with an Elvis impersonator named Sebastian Haff; he claims it was Haff who died in 1977, while he lived in quiet, happy anonymity and made a living pretending to be himself.
 After a propane explosion destroyed documentation which was the only proof that he was actually Elvis, he was unable to return to his old life.
 He also falls into a coma after injuring himself during a performance.

-Twenty years later in the present, Elvis contemplates his age and dignity; his only friend is a man named Jack who insists he is President John F. Kennedy, claiming to have had his skin dyed black after an assassination attempt and abandoned by Lyndon Johnson in a nursing home.
+Twenty years later in the present, Elvis contemplates his age and dignity; his only friend is a man named Jack who insists he is President John F. Kennedy (who was nicknamed Jack) claiming to have had his skin dyed black after an assassination attempt and abandoned by Lyndon Johnson in a nursing home.
 Initially skeptical of Jack's story, Elvis does spot a mysterious scar on the back of Jack's head, but is ultimately unsure of its origin.

 Eventually, Elvis and Jack are forced to face off against a re-animated ancient Egyptian mummy that was stolen during a U.S. museum tour, and then lost during a severe storm in East Texas when the thieves' bus veered into a river near the nursing home.
 The mummy takes on the garb of a cowboy and feeds on the souls of the residents of the home.
-It is dubbed 'Bubba Ho-Tep' by Elvis, who has a telepathic flashback of the mummy's life and death when he looks into its eyes.
+Jack surmises that it feeds at the nursing home because the residents are weak and that nobody will suspect that it is killing them off.
+It is dubbed "Bubba Ho-Tep" by Elvis, who has a telepathic flashback of the mummy's life and death when he looks into its eyes.
 Due to their age, Jack and Elvis lack mobility and use a motorized wheelchair and a walker to get around the grounds.